-The City is committed to fiscal sustainability and seeks to be transparent in the apportionment of resources for future operating and capital spending through the creation of Reserves within the Accumulated Surplus.
+The City is committed to fiscal sustainability and seeks to be transparent in the apportionment of resources for future operating and capital spending through the creation of reserves within the accumulated surplus.
 Reserves contribute to fiscal stability, debt minimization, and flexibility for emergent economic needs while creating dedicated funding sources for long-term capital planning and asset management.
 In addition, reserves are designed to smooth out the revenue requirements on uneven expenditures year over year.

-Recognizing that future capital projects require significant investment, Administration is proposing as part of this plan the creation of reserves in an effort to strategically budget for the future.
+Recognizing that future capital projects require significant investment, Administration has included as part of this plan the creation of reserves in an effort to strategically budget for the future.